Ragged School Museum, London

 There’s something intriguing about these places as well.

-Perhaps it’s a world that no longer exists in the same way, or maybe it’s that they have shaped the way we live our lives today, minus the digital technology.
+Perhaps it’s a world that no longer exists in the same way, or maybe they have shaped the way we live our lives today, without digital technology.

 The Victorians were pioneers, as was Bernardo with the Ragged Schools.